 The Gallery element consists of a list of Overlay elements arranged in a grid layout.
 Add as many overlays as needed and configure their settings in one place.
 Try to achieve your layout with a Gallery element first, then move to managing single Overlay elements if you need more control and settings.

-These elements have a list of content items with each item having multiple fields.
+These elements have multiple content items where each item has multiple fields.

 |Accordion||Display an accordion with a list of items.|